COVID-19 Information and Support

 - February 29 Message from VP Enrollment and Student Affairs Diana Asaad

-- Since March, in-person instruction has moved online, and we are continuing this policy through our Spring 2021 term.
+- Since March 2020, in-person instruction has moved online, and we are continuing this policy through our Spring 2021 term.
 This is a temporary change due to extraordinary circumstances.
 We will return to our model with monthly in-person residencies as soon as we and our community deem it safe to do so.

 - Faculty have flexibility in the timing and schedule of residency instruction to best adapt the format to the needs of students in individual courses.